-With 5 modules wired in series, the full and empty voltages fall within the operating range of our motor controller.
+- With 5 modules wired in series, the full and empty voltages fall within the operating range of our motor controller.
 To use all 10, we'll run two strings of 5 modules this way, in parallel.
 During discharge, one string will its + and (-) outputs in parallel with the other string.
 To avoid hazards is critical to have a BMS that properly monitors and manages the two strings and decides whether each string is allowed to connect the DC output bus that is used by the motor controller or any other loads.
-For more on this surprisingly complex topic, start with this document by Orion BMS.
+For more on this surprisingly complex topic, see the Difficulties with parallel strings section of this document by Orion BMS.

 Five-Module battery box for the rear.

-Some other useful parts are recovered from the Tesla pack, but most of it (metals) goes to our local recycler.
+Some other useful parts are recovered from the Tesla pack, but most of it (metals) go to our local recycler.

 10 Tesla S modules will go into the beetle (16 modules are pictured).